Mysteriza/mysteriza/README.md

 ### 💼 Career Goals

-I'm currently focusing on **Cyber Security**, with the aspiration of becoming a **pentester on a Red Team**.
-My technical skills combined with my keen interest in Cyber Security position me as a valuable asset in facing challenges in this field.
+I'm currently focusing on **Cyber Security** and **Internet of Things**, with the aspiration of becoming a ***pentester on a Red Team***.
+My technical skills combined with my keen interest in Cyber Security and Internet of Things position me as a valuable asset in facing challenges in these fields

 ---